-And you can do that with Facebook Ads for HVAC.
+You can achieve this with Facebook Ads for HVAC.
 The process of putting up your ads on Facebook may not be as time-consuming or expensive as you think, either.
 In fact, three years ago, the price of a Facebook ad dropped by 6%.
-Nowadays, Facebook ads cost an average of just $1.72.

 That’s a paltry price when you consider the sheer volume of people who use Facebook daily and how many people you can reach with your ad.

 The HVAC industry is a very technical one, and as a contractor, you may not have the time or expertise to devise an effective Facebook ad campaign.
 But that doesn’t change the fact that HVAC Facebook ads can hugely impact your business.